Best smartphones to buy in June 2018

 The iPhone X is the best smartphone Apple has ever released.
 The iPhone X remains the top performing smartphone, with a beautiful OLED screen, capable dual-cameras, all-day battery life, FaceID, and a glass-backed design.

-The performance is also satisfactory, after all, it is powered by Apple’s preparatory Bionic A11 chipset.
+The performance is also satisfactory, after all, it is powered by Apple’s custom Bionic A11 chipset.
 Sure, it is an expensive smartphone at Rs 84,990 but it’s worth it.
 Read our Apple iPhone X review here.

 Best smartphone between Rs 50,000 – Rs 70,000